Gamal-on/YBCO/README.md

 - results_YBCO_ISIS.ipynb: Notebook containing the linear fits for overdoped YBCO, cold‐pressed (x ≈ 0.3)

 - results_values.md : Markdown file containing all the parameters determined by fitting the data

+- image.ipynb : To plot the data on the same figure as previous reported ones